 1. Understand Your Energy Footprint:

 The first step towards reducing your reliance on fossil fuels is to understand how much energy you consume.
-Track your energy usage at home and in your transportation choices.
+Which means track your energy usage at home and in your transportation choices.
 Look for areas where you can reduce consumption, such as switching to energy-efficient appliances, improving insulation, and using public transportation or cycling when possible.
 Many utility companies offer tools and resources to help you monitor and manage your energy consumption.

 2. Support Renewable Energy: